Helping Teens Cope with the Pain of a Breakup

 No matter what age breakups can suck!
 You finally find someone that you connect with, that you want to share your life with and …then… it ends.
-No matter if you get dumped or you decided to breakup with your partner, the days, weeks, and months after can be difficult AND depression can set in as you try to move on and let go of a person you once or still care for.
+No matter if you are broken up with or you decided to breakup with your partner, the days, weeks, and months after can be difficult and depression can set in as you try to move on and let go of a person you once or still care for.

 Check out some DO’S and DON’TS below to help you support your teen through a breakup.